 Create Unexpected Value

 On Amazon customers expect to receive a well-functioning product in a timely manner.
 Meeting these minimum standards of customer service will hardly get you the first few reviews.
-That’s why you should try and create unexpected value for your customer and thereby encourage them to leave a review – for exceptional customer service.
+That’s why while launching a new product, you should try and create unexpected value for your customer and thereby encourage them to leave a review – for exceptional customer service.

 This unexpected value might come in the form of a freebie, a discount for their next purchase order, or valuable information/online resources that complement your product.
 Our post on Packaging Inserts explains the concept in more details and might give you some inspiration.